kaaveland/advent-of-code-rs/README.md

 Advent of Code solutions in Rust
 ==

 My solutions for Advent of Code puzzles in Rust, created in 2022/2023.
-These have been solved in reverse chronological starting in December 2022.
 I used these puzzles to learn to program Rust.

 There's a small command line utility to run the programs and download data from advent of code.
 Most of the programs are self-contained, there's very little shared code so that it should be relatively